Ultimate Guide to Bald Spots on the Head and Scalp

 Other Causes of Bald Patches on the Scalp, Head, Limbs, or Body

 Alopecia areata is certainly not the only condition that can cause hair to fall out.
-According to the National Alopecia Areata Foundation (NAAF), some of the other common causes of widespread or patchy hair loss are:
+Some of the other common causes of widespread or patchy hair loss are:

 - Skin conditions like eczema, seborrheic dermatitis, and psoriasis